MaramAlsofiani/Relay/README.md

- #Relay
+Relay

-Forward-reverse control for Dc motor by using SPDT relay. which is the switche aim at closing and opening the circuits electronically as well as electromechanically.
+Forward-reverse control for Dc motor by using SPDT relay.
+The relay is the switche aims at closing and opening the circuits electronically as well as electromechanically.